 Our Heimdal™ Patch & Asset Management, for example, will see any software assets in your inventory, alongside their version and number of installs, deploy Windows, 3rd party, and custom software to your endpoints anywhere in the world, and create inventory reports for accurate assessments and compliance demonstrations.
-Everything can be controlled from our intuitive dashboard.
+Everything can be easily controlled from our intuitive dashboard.

 Heimdal™ Patch & Asset Management

-With Windows being the most common operating system worldwide when it comes to desktop endpoints, it’s important to understand that Windows patch management solutions can help you achieve better security and strict compliance with regulations.
+With Windows being the most common operating system worldwide, when it comes to desktop endpoints, it’s important to understand that Windows patch management solutions can help you achieve better security and strict compliance with regulations.